DigitalCloud/multilingual-nova/readme.md

 Multilingual::make('translations'),
 ```

-Note that "Translations" is not a database column like Most of Nova Fields, it's just a Label.
+Note that "Translations" is not a database column like Most of Nova Fields, it's just a Label. the field will only appear in index and details pages, no forms feilds will be added.

 ### Features